 I did notice on one occasion while grinding, a few of the beans popped out of the opening at the top.
 Itâ€™s one of the drawbacks of having that easy accessibility, but it shouldnâ€™t be a big deal if youâ€™re paying a bit of attention.

-The top piece is lined with a small ring of rubber which makes it easy to remove, but still secure enough to hold everything in place.
+A piece of rubber lines the top piece, making it easy to remove, but still secure enough to hold everything in place.

-Compared to my existing grinder, this one definitely wins in the design department.
+Compared to my current Hario grinder, this one wins in the design department.
 Since I use it every day, I typically have it out on my counter, so I do prefer the simplicity of it.
 The adjustments are much easier to manage, but the build quality and performance of the two are very comparable.
 If youâ€™re looking for something a little bit more pleasing to the eye for around $80, I think the Hario Wood and Ceramic grinder would be a serious contender.
-If you’re looking for more information on what type of grinder you think you’ll need, check out this article on Your Best Coffee Machine where they did a thorough explanation on some of the finer details.
+If you’re looking for more information on what type of mill you think you’ll need, check out this article on Your Best Coffee Machine where they did a thorough explanation on some of the more delicate details.